jsandersrocks/Rock/Applications/Wpf/CheckScannerUtility/ReadMe.txt

   To install the required C++ tools, use the Visual Studio Installer and install 'VC++ 2017 version 15.9 v14.16 latest tools' (or whatever looks closest to that)

-The post build of the project
+The above is needed for the postbuild step of the CheckScannerUtility project, which looks like this

-2. call "C:\Program Files (x86)\Microsoft Visual Studio\2017\Professional\Common7\Tools\VsDevCmd.bat"
+call "C:\Program Files (x86)\Microsoft Visual Studio\2017\Professional\Common7\Tools\VsDevCmd.bat"
 "C:\Program Files (x86)\Microsoft Visual Studio\2017\Professional\VC\Tools\MSVC\14.16.27023\bin\Hostx86\x86\editbin.exe" /NXCOMPAT:NO "$(TargetPath)"
-is Dependant on VsDevCmd.Bat (Visual Studio Dev Command) This may need to be installed if it does not exists within the defined path